The snare drum is the foundational instrument for all percussion instruments. We learn technique and develop our hands while learning snare drum.

 Tell students to use their dominant hand and put the drumstick inside the first knuckle of their pointer finger.
 They should position the drumstick so that approximately two-thirds of the stick is coming out the front of their hand.
 Let the drumstick drop and count how many bounces are created.
 Tell students to reposition the drumstick and try a different fulcrum.
 Again, have them count the number of bounces.
 If there are less bounces, students should move the drumstick the opposite way and see how many bounces are achieved.

 The optimal fulcrum is when you find the position on the drumstick where you achieve the most bounces.
-Tell students to draw a circle around the drumstick where the first knuckle of their pointer finger rests, so that they will know where to hold the drumstick.
+Ask students to use a black felt-tip marker and draw a circle around the drumstick where the first knuckle of their pointer finger rests, so that they will know where to hold the drumstick.
 Once the optimal fulcrum is achieved, repeat this process with the students’ non-dominant hand.

 There are two grips that can be used on snare drum: matched grip or traditional grip.
 Because matched grip is used on snare drum, marimba, xylophone, timpani, bells and most percussion instruments in a concert ensemble, I have found that it’s best to start a student on matched grip.